You are here

 1. One fully formatted feature film screenplay, based on the student’s own idea

-2. One fully formatted feature film screenplay, based on an idea assigned to the student
+2. One fully formatted feature film screenplay, adapted from a literary work

 3. Three 4-page stories, based on the student’s own ideas

-4. One 15-page Treatment for a feature film screenplay, adapted from a literary work
+4. One 8-page Treatment for a feature film screenplay, based on an idea assigned to the student

 5. One screenplay for a 10-minute film

-This module is entirely writing-based.
 Students draw upon theory lectures and workshops to complete the script of a 10-minute film.
-During this module, students learn to identify material appropriate for a short film, to structure a short as opposed to a feature film, to use the surprise ending, to create easily identifiable characters.
+During this course, students learn to identify material appropriate for a short film, to structure a short as opposed to a feature film, to use the surprise ending, to create easily identifiable characters.
 Students learn to construct short and sharp scenes and write crisp dialogue.

-Students revise their step-outline & develop it into a screenplay.
+Students develop the Treatment written in the previous term into a step-outline, which they develop further, into a screenplay.
 They learn about the role and functions of dialogue and how to use it effectively to create compelling scenes.
 They learn about the role of song, dance and music in Indian mainstream film scripts.
-Students have sessions on writing for documentaries, advertisement & corporate films.
+Students also have sessions on writing for documentaries, advertisements, corporate films & new media.

 Writing for Television | 6 Credit hours